MarkFGit/Music-Player/DB_migration_scripts/README.md

 ### Rules for running these scripts
 - Run from the base folder. (where backend.py is)
+	- This means both:
+		- Be in this directory when running the script
+		- Move this file temporarily to the base folder and run it there.
+This avoids the messiness of python imports from a parent folder.

 ### Migration script naming convention
 - Naming convention for restructuring the DB should be restructure_DB_\<migration_number>